Cloud-Architekt/cloud-architekt.github.io/_posts/2023-06-13-administrative-unit-restricted-management.md

 *Security group will be mostly used on "Management and Workload/Data plane" (such as Azure DevOps, Azure resources or Microsoft 365 RBAC systems).
 This includes the risk of manipulation by privileged identities with "Group Management" permissions.
 Helpdesk, User Administrators or other similar roles has been able to "take over" accounts with privileges outside of Azure AD.
 Limitation on fine-grained scoping or custom directory roles has been a "blocker" to avoid privilege escalation paths in the past.*

-Restricted Management Administrative Units (RMAU) allows to restrict management of assigned users and groups by Azure AD role assignments on directory scope.
-For example, "User Administrators" will not be able to change password of RMAU assigned accounts (for example: CEO, Developers) by default.
-An administrator with assigned "Group Administrator" role on "tenant-level" can be prevented from changing membership of security groups if they are assigned to a RMAU.
+Restricted Management Administrative Units (RMAU) allows to restrict management of assigned users and groups by Azure AD role assignments on "Directory" scope.
+For example, "User Administrators" will not be able to change password of RMAU assigned accounts (for example, CEO, Developers) by default.
+An administrator with assigned "Group Administrator" role can be prevented from changing membership of security groups if they are assigned to a RMAU.

 **In summary, you need an explicitly assigned permission to modify objects which are assigned to an RMAU.
 Keep in mind, this means that additional assigned directory roles with scope on RMAU-level are needed if management permissions by specific workflows and administrators  shall be maintained.**

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-06-13-administrative-units-restricted-management/rmau3.png)

-_Restricted AUs block inheritance of Azure AD roles on directory roles, particular role assignments on AU level is needed to manage assigned objects._
+_Restricted AUs block inheritance of Azure AD roles on directory roles, particular role assignments on AU level is needed to manage assigned objects.
+Keep in mind, only a limited set of built-in roles are supported for RMAU-level role assignments.
+Custom roles are supported and gives you advanced capabilities for limit permission set on least privilege principle._

 ### Supported objects and other limitations
 Supported object types for Restricted AUs are users, security groups and devices.
 Unfortunately, security groups which are managed in Azure AD PIM ("PIM for Groups") as well as mail-enabled and Microsoft 365 Groups aren’t not supported.

 An overview about the [supported objects types](https://learn.microsoft.com/en-us/azure/active-directory/roles/admin-units-restricted-management#what-objects-can-be-members) are documented in Microsoft Learn.

 RMAUs do not cover an restriction to manage those objects as group members outside of the restricted management.
 This includes also protection for RMAU-assigned objects outside of the Azure AD management (e.g., device objects in Intune or mailbox settings in Exchange).
 Keep this in mind for other scenarios, e.g. protecting devices from assignments to device policies in Intune.
-A full overview of [supported operations](https://learn.microsoft.com/en-us/azure/active-directory/roles/admin-units-restricted-management#what-types-of-operations-are-blocked)s are listed in Microsoft Learn.
+A full overview of [supported operations](https://learn.microsoft.com/en-us/azure/active-directory/roles/admin-units-restricted-management#what-types-of-operations-are-blocked) are listed in Microsoft Learn.